Renovo: Sensor-Based Visual Assistive Technology for Physiotherapists in the Rehabilitation of Stroke Patients with Upper Limb Motor Impairments: Quantitative Performance Evaluation

-\paragraph{Mathematical Basis of Performance Evaluation} After initiating rehabilitation, to track whether the motor capabilities of a patient has improved or suffered a relapse, it is imperative to compare their performance in between sessions.
-In connection to this, for each session of an intervention, we calculate the \textit{Euclidean Distance} (ED) between the respective vector normalized PMVs and the corresponding RPMV.
-Therefore, for each session of an intervention, a patient has a distance measure, $\delta_{s \in S}^{\tau \in T}$, where $s$ represents a session out of the total $S$ sessions that has been administered, and $\tau$ represents an intervention from the set of all interventions, $T$.
-Thus, a reduced distance measure over time may be considered as a potential indicator of progress.
+To track whether a patient's motor capabilities have improved or relapsed after one session of an intervention, we calculate the \textit{Euclidean Distance} (ED) between the vector-normalized PMV and the RPMV of that intervention for that session.
+Therefore, for each session of an intervention, a patient's performance has a distance measure (similar to prior studies \cite{zhang2015objective,anton2015exercise,li2017motor,repnik2018using,rahman2022ai}), $\delta_{s \in S}^{\tau \in T}$, where $s$ represents a session out of the total $S$ sessions that have been administered and $\tau$ represents an intervention from the set of all interventions, $T$.
 For each intervention $\tau$, we form an $\big|S\big| \times \big|S\big|$ Progress Outcome Matrix (POM), $POM^{\tau \in T}$, as shown in \autoref{eq:mat D}, where each element, $POM_{i,j}^{\tau \in T}$, is calculated using \autoref{eq:D}.

-Since the POM contains the difference between the distance measures for all possible combinations of sessions, the values along the diagonal will be zero and the remaining entries can either be \textit{less than}, \textit{equal to}, or \textit{greater than} zero.
+Since the POM contains the difference between the distance measures for all possible combinations of sessions, the values along the diagonal will be zeros and the remaining entries can either be \textit{less than}, \textit{equal to}, or \textit{greater than} zero.
 The magnitude of elements of the lower and upper triangular matrices will be equal, with opposite signs.
 However, we are interested in evaluating the performance of the patients over subsequent sessions.
-Thus, we need to compute the difference of distance measure of two subsequent sessions, $s_i$ and $s_j$, where $i > j$.
+Thus, we need to compute the difference between the distance measures of all possible pairs of subsequent sessions, $s_i$ and $s_j$, where $i > j$.
 As a result, the total number of elements, $N$, under consideration in the matrix, $POM^{\tau \in T}$, as shown in \autoref{eq:mat D}, is given by \autoref{eq:mat D elements}.